How to Build Your Nest Egg Even If You Can’t Afford to Buy a Home

 But on the other hand, you could end up with an investment that’s worthless in a matter of days.
 While adding nontraditional investments to your portfolio could pay off, they are volatile and may not be the safest solution for long-term stability.

 While lacking in sex appeal, the humble, broad index fund—a type of mutual funds or exchange-traded fund (ETF)—can be a strong place to build up your savings over time.
-Index funds are also a tried and true investment strategy for billionaire Warren Buffet, for instance.
+Index funds are also a tried and true investment strategy for billionaire Warren Buffett, for instance.
 They’re also the subject of endless, perennial op-eds counseling investors to save money the “boring” way.

 “Equities have traditionally outperformed real estate,” says R. J. Weiss, a certified financial planner.
 “In a way, renters can be at an advantage in growing wealth over homeowners, as more of [the renter’s] net worth is tied up in a higher-performing asset.”